-The lateral movement of an employee from a position in one class, to a different position within the same class or in a different class, having the same degree of responsibility and the same salary range.
+A transfer is a The-lateral movement of an employee from a position in one class, to a different position within the same class or in a different class, having the same degree of responsibility and the same salary range.
+Whenever possible, an employee in the bargaining unit will be given ten (10) working days' written notice prior to the effective date of the change in assignment.
 A transfer can be voluntary or involuntary.